LEARN MORE ABOUT GIVING HELP

 Sound Off provides a platform where military members who would otherwise avoid mental health support can engage anonymously.

-From the perspective of the Veteran or Service Member, their interaction is completely contained within a mobile phone application.
+From the perspective of the person seeking help, their interaction is completely contained within a mobile phone application.
 There is no waiting room, hotline to call, confirmation of status, or computer registration.
 Sound Off asks for one detail, the user’s state, while allowing for frequent, personal contact similar to any traditional telemedicine session.
-There has never been a mental health delivery model that allowed both for repeat contact (essential for treatment) and anonymity.
+There has never been a mental health delivery model that allowed both repeat contact (essential for treatment) and anonymity.

 Become a part of the solution.
 Volunteer Today.